aptech/docs/docs/CR-formatcv.rst

 Purpose
 ----------------

-Sets the character data format used by printfmt.
+Sets the character data format used by :func:`printfmt`.

 Format
 ----------------